Piedmont Lithium (NASDAQ:PLL) Now Covered by JPMorgan Chase & Co.

-Research analysts at JPMorgan Chase & Co. initiated coverage on shares of Piedmont Lithium (NASDAQ:PLL) in a research report issued on Tuesday, Analyst Ratings Network reports.
-The firm set an “overweight” rating and a $86.00 price target on the mineral exploration company’s stock.
-JPMorgan Chase & Co.‘s price target suggests a potential upside of 26.47% from the company’s current price.
+Stock analysts at JPMorgan Chase & Co. started coverage on shares of Piedmont Lithium (NASDAQ:PLL) in a research note issued on Monday, Benzinga reports.
+The brokerage set an “overweight” rating and a $86.00 price target on the mineral exploration company’s stock.
+JPMorgan Chase & Co.‘s target price points to a potential upside of 37.25% from the company’s previous close.

-PLL has been the topic of a number of other research reports.
-Roth Capital lifted their price target on shares of Piedmont Lithium from $39.00 to $81.00 and gave the company a “buy” rating in a research report on Friday, April 9th.
-B. Riley dropped their price target on shares of Piedmont Lithium from $93.00 to $90.00 and set a “buy” rating on the stock in a research report on Wednesday, March 31st.
-BTIG Research boosted their target price on shares of Piedmont Lithium from $40.00 to $85.00 in a research report on Monday, March 29th.
-Zacks Investment Research lowered shares of Piedmont Lithium from a “hold” rating to a “sell” rating in a research report on Thursday, April 15th.
-Finally, Loop Capital started coverage on shares of Piedmont Lithium in a research report on Friday, January 22nd.
-They set a “buy” rating and a $64.00 target price on the stock.
-One equities research analyst has rated the stock with a sell rating and six have given a buy rating to the company.
-The stock currently has an average rating of “Buy” and an average price target of $74.86.
+Several other equities analysts have also recently weighed in on PLL.
+Roth Capital upped their price objective on Piedmont Lithium from $39.00 to $81.00 and gave the stock a “buy” rating in a research note on Friday, April 9th.
+Loop Capital started coverage on Piedmont Lithium in a research note on Friday, January 22nd.
+They issued a “buy” rating and a $64.00 price target for the company.
+B. Riley cut their price target on Piedmont Lithium from $93.00 to $90.00 and set a “buy” rating for the company in a research note on Wednesday, March 31st.
+Clarkson Capital assumed coverage on Piedmont Lithium in a research report on Wednesday, May 5th.
+They set a “buy” rating and a $86.00 price objective for the company.
+Finally, BTIG Research raised their price objective on Piedmont Lithium from $40.00 to $85.00 in a research report on Monday, March 29th.
+One analyst has rated the stock with a sell rating and six have issued a buy rating to the stock.
+Piedmont Lithium currently has a consensus rating of “Buy” and a consensus target price of $74.86.

 Piedmont Lithium Limited engages in the exploration and development of resource projects in the United States.
 The company primarily holds a 100% interest in the Piedmont lithium project covering a landholding of 2,126 acres in the North Carolina, the United States.
 It also owns a 61-acre property in Kings Mountain, North Carolina.